blockchain-etl/ethereum-etl/README.md

 I'm currently working on a SaaS solution for analysts and developers.
 The MVP will have the following:

-- Web console for running SQLs based on Redash http://demo.redash.io/
 - Built on top of AWS, cost efficient
 - Can provide access to raw CSV data if needed
 - Support for internal transactions in the future
-- Support for API access in the future
 - Support for Bitcoin and other blockchains in the future
 - ERC20 token metrics in the future